CIA nominee to face questions on interrogations, drones and leaks

 WATERBOARDING QUESTIONS

-Brennan's knowledge of extreme interrogation techniques is likely to provoke intense committee questioning.
+Brennan's knowledge of waterboarding and other harsh interrogation techniques is likely to provoke intense committee questioning.

-As Reuters reported earlier this month based on sources, classified CIA message traffic shows that Brennan had detailed, contemporaneous knowledge of the CIA's use of "enhanced interrogation techniques," including waterboarding, which induces a feeling of drowning.
+As Reuters reported earlier this month based on sources, classified CIA message traffic shows that Brennan had detailed, contemporaneous knowledge of the CIA's use of "enhanced interrogation techniques," including waterboarding.

 After he temporarily left government service in 2005, Brennan publicly renounced waterboarding and other physically painful interrogation techniques.
-He and other Obama administration officials have said Brennan also objected privately to fellow intelligence officers about the use of the techniques.
+He and Obama administration officials have also said that Brennan had objected privately to fellow intelligence officers about the techniques' use.

 Former Bush administration officials involved in the program say they do not recall such objections.

-In his written submissions to the Senate committee, Brennan declared that he had "significant concerns and personal objections to many elements of the EIT (enhanced interrogation technique)" program while it was under way.
+In his written submissions to the intelligence committee, Brennan declared that he had "significant concerns and personal objections to many elements of the EIT (enhanced interrogation technique)" program while it was under way.

 "I voiced those objections privately with colleagues at the agency," Brennan continued, adding: "When I left the agency, I spoke publicly about those concerns."